plausible/analytics/README.md

 ### Feedback & Roadmap

 We welcome feedback from our community.
 We have a public roadmap driven by the features suggested by the community members.
-Take a look at our [feedback board](https://plausible.io/feedback) and our [public roadmap](https://plausible.io/roadmap).
+Take a look at our [feedback board](https://github.com/plausible/analytics/issues) and our [public roadmap](https://github.com/plausible/analytics/issues?q=is%3Aopen+is%3Aissue+label%3A%22on+the+roadmap%22+sort%3Areactions-%2B1-desc) directly here on GitHub.
 Please let us know if you have any requests and vote on open issues so we can better prioritize.

 ### License